riversidefm/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

-An effect that scales video by a given factor.
+An effect that scales video to the given dimensions.

 ```

 parameters:
 - *effect_name*:
 - *enabled*: If true, the Effect is applied.
 If false, the Effect is omitted.
-- *height*: Height scaling factor.
-1 means no scaling.
+- *height*: Height to scale to
 - *metadata*:
 - *name*:
-- *width*: Width scaling factor.
-1 means no scaling.
+- *width*: Width to scale to

 ### SchemaDef.1